-Processed data and science-ready data products from these experiments will be archived and made available to users with access rights.
-The LSST Data Management System will reprocess annually the accumulated survey data to form a static, self-consistent data release that includes raw images.
-The contents of the last data release alone are expected to be around 70 PB, with the final catalogue database being 15 PB [4, 7].
-In the case of E-ELT, raw data, including calibrations, will be made available to the worldwide community at the end of a proprietary period [5].
+Processed data and science-ready data products (e.g., calibrated images, spectra and catalogues) from these experiments will be archived and made public.
+The data management system of LSST will reprocess annually the accumulated survey data to form a static, self-consistent data release, the contents of the final data release alone being expected to be around 70 PB [4].
+In the case of E-ELT, raw data, including calibrations, will also be made available to the worldwide community at the end of a proprietary period [5].

 Public data must be in a standard format.
-The most used file format used in astronomy is FITS, which is the acronym for Flexible Image Transport System [8, 9].
-FITS is an open standard and a component of the data formats for the Virtual Observatory (VO), which is a worldwide initiative to standardise astronomical datasets and resources so that users may access data from any observatory in a seamless and transparent way [10].
-The above experiments will provide data in formats compliant with Virtual Observatory standards, e.g., FITS images and tables in VOTable format [11].
+The most used file format used in astronomy is FITS, which is the acronym for Flexible Image Transport System [7, 8].
+FITS is an open standard and a component of the data formats for the Virtual Observatory (VO), which is a worldwide initiative to standardise astronomical datasets and resources so that users may access data from any observatory in a seamless and transparent way [9].
+The above experiments will provide data in formats compliant with Virtual Observatory standards, e.g., FITS images and tables in VOTable format [10].

 In addition, these experiments will also generate alerts of transient events with the implication that timely follow-up is of interest.
-For this purpose, the VOEvent format [12] is broadly accepted and used by the astronomical community within the VO framework.
+For this purpose, the VOEvent format [11] is broadly accepted and used by the astronomical community within the VO framework.